k8svisual/vpk/README.md

 ### VpK - Snapshots

-Viewing any infomation within VpK requires the user to connect to a snapshot of Kubernetes information.
+Viewing any information within VpK requires the user to connect to a snapshot of Kubernetes information.

 Three methods exist to create a VpK Snapshot.
 These are: